 Having straight fine hair is a dream for many.
 You can even try many hairstyles with it.
 But how to curl straight fine hair?
 Does this hair type hold those curls for longer periods?
 Curling your straight fine hair is challenging as it will not stay curly for long.
 It will fall flat once you take away your locks from the curling iron.
 But fret not – as certain techniques can help you maintain those curls with straight, fine hair.

 In this article, we discuss how you can curl straight, fine hair.
 Keep reading the tips and get ready to be surprised.

 How To Make Curls Stay In Fine Hair

 - Prep Your Hair: Do not shampoo and condition your hair before curling.
 Curls hold the best with day-old hair.
 If your fine, straight hair is in its natural state, the heat can work better.
 You can use dry shampoo on the day you have to curl your hair.
 Apply a curl-boosting spray to damp hair for texture and grip, and blow dry on the coolest setting.
 Also, use a heat-protectant spray to prevent frying the strands.

 - Divide Your Hair Into Sections: Section your hair and use clips or bands to hold each section separately.
 Start by working with the bottom-most section.

 - Curl Your Hair Up: Take small sections of your hair, maybe an inch or two wide, and use a curling rod or straightener to curl them.
-If you are using a straightener, run the iron by twisting it in curls and then let go of the hair until the end.
+If you are using a straightener, run the iron by twisting it in curls.
 Make your curls tight so that they do not loosen and start falling flat.

 - Hairspray To The Rescue: The most crucial step is the application of hairspray.
 Check the ingredients and choose a non-aerosol hairspray that enhances your hair’s natural shine without making it stiff and sticky.
 Make sure to apply hairspray to your hair soon after curling one section and moving to the next.